-Now with the pandemic, all the work is done online.
+Now, with the pandemic, all the work is done online.
 However, it’s difficult for me to work 100% virtually.
 I miss conducting workshops and face-to-face lessons so much.
 But the truth is that it is much more convenient to teach online, and I have to admit that the demand for certified English teachers has peaked since the start of this pandemic.
-Also, the chance to work for companies from all around the world has been certainly boosted by this COVID-19 crisis.
+Also, the chance to work for companies from all around the world has been certainly boosted by the COVID-19 crisis.

 You took the 120-Hour Master Certificate Course.
 Why did you decide to take this course?

-Simply put, it seemed the right choice.
+Simply put, it seemed like the right choice.
 The syllabus looked very thorough and flexible at the same time.
 I didn’t want to become an expert in teaching only one type of learner or using a short range of techniques.
 This certificate offered different tools and points of view on teaching in different environments, and I’m happy to see that it was the best choice.

 How has this course helped you professionally?